BenjaminJonahZhang/scapi/doc/source/communication.rst

     ID0 = 0
     ID1 = 1

-The socket and queue ``LoadParties`` classes are used for reading the properties file for socket and queue communication, respectively:
+The socket and queue ``LoadParties`` classes are used for reading the properties file for socket and queue communication respectively:

 .. code-block:: java